 When you boil it all down, the only real difference involves location.
 In a cloud-firm, the software, data, staff and clients can all be located “somewhere else.”
-That sounds simple, bu the impact is big and getting bigger over time.
+That sounds simple, but the impact is big and growing over time.

 - Interest in technology.
 There was a curiosity factor which makes sense.
 Why invent a mousetrap when you can buy one?

 - Ease of “rolling up.”
 With files and data in the cloud and the ability of a team to work remotely, a lot of our buyers were already cloud-based accounting firms.
 They were either looking for a new geographical footprint, or were looking to acquire to achieve the scale they were targeting.
 From an acquisition standpoint, these CPA firms are a bit easier to integrate into an existing firm.
 One of our buyers was actually headquartered in Japan.

 - Satellite locations.
 A couple of our cloud accounting practices for sale have been in rural areas.
 Since most of the clients had already been working remotely with their accountant via the cloud, moving these clients to a nearby city was relatively seamless.
 For rural CPA practice owners that want to exit from their firms in the next few years, this could be a game-changing strategy to enlarge their potential number of buyers.
 In fact, the technology could make the difference between being able to sell, and having to walk-away.

 - Cloud firms sell for higher multiples.
 All things being equal, by enlarging the number of potential buyers, the cloud accounting firms we’ve sold have been able to fetch higher selling prices, sell faster, and for better terms than their traditional equivalents.